tdwg/rs.tdwg.org/process/process-vocabulary.md

 # 3 Detailed workflow steps

 1. Clone the [rs.tdwg.org](https://github.com/tdwg/rs.tdwg.org) repository to your local drive.
 2. Create a new branch of the repository.
+If you are creating or updating a human-readable document that is not a List of Terms document, you should skip to step 10.
-3. Place the hand-generated CSV files in some subdirectory of the `process` directory of the repository.
-There are existing directories called `ac-revisions` for Audiovisual Core and `dwc-revisions` for Darwin Core.
+3. Place the hand-generated namespace CSV files in some subdirectory of [the `process` directory](https://github.com/tdwg/rs.tdwg.org/tree/master/process) of the repository.
+There are existing directories called [`ac-revisions` for Audiovisual Core](https://github.com/tdwg/rs.tdwg.org/tree/master/process/ac-revisions) and [`dwc-revisions` for Darwin Core](https://github.com/tdwg/rs.tdwg.org/tree/master/process/dwc-revisions).
 There are [example spreadsheets](https://github.com/tdwg/rs.tdwg.org/tree/master/process/example-spreadsheets) that can be used as an example.
 For more information, see the [instructions for creating a vocabulary](https://github.com/tdwg/rs.tdwg.org/blob/master/process/create-vocabulary.md#user-content-3-details-and-examples).
 NOTE: when updating terms in an existing vocabulary, it is best to copy cells from the existing primary metadata CSV file (the one that shares the name of the directory) to avoid typographical errors that would result in unwanted changes to the term metadata.
-4. Open the `config.yaml` file in a text editor.
+4. Open the [`config.yaml` file](https://github.com/tdwg/rs.tdwg.org/blob/master/process/config.yaml) in a text editor.
 The existing file will have values from previous updates, which you can edit and use as a template.
 Alternatively, you can look for a similar configuration file from an earlier update that was stored in the `xx-revisions` directory for the vocabulary you are updating (e.g. `dwc-revisions`).
 5. Enter the general configuration settings and settings for each of the namespaces to be updated.
 There are detailed comments in the YAML file to guide you.
 You can also look in recent existing revisions files for examples if you are unsure about how to edit the file.
+It is standard practice to save that edited file along with the hand-generated CSV file in an appropriate subdirectory for future use.
-6. The `vocab.yaml` file contains metadata about the vocabulary and standard that include the term changes.
+6. The [`vocab.yaml` file](https://github.com/tdwg/rs.tdwg.org/blob/master/process/vocab.yaml) contains metadata about the vocabulary and standard that include the term changes.
 For changes to existing vocabularies, this file will not need to be changed from what was used in previous updates.
 However, if changes are made to metadata fields in this file, such as the label or description, those changes will be reflected in the metadata for the vocabulary and standard.
 If a new vocabulary (or standard) is being created, an existing `vocab.yaml` file will need to be edited to reflect the new vocabulary (or standard).
-7. Before running the script, make a commit that you can go back to if things don't go as anticipated.
+7. Before running the [`process.py` script](https://github.com/tdwg/rs.tdwg.org/blob/master/process/process.py), make a commit that you can go back to if things don't go as anticipated.
 Run the script.
-NOTE: part of the script will update a record determining how term IRI redirects are handled during content negotiation in the `redirects.csv` file in the `html` directory of the `rs.tdwg.org` repository.
-See Section 4.1 below for details.
+NOTE: part of the script will update a record determining how term IRI redirects are handled during content negotiation in the [`redirects.csv` file](https://github.com/tdwg/rs.tdwg.org/blob/master/html/redirects.csv) in the `html` directory of the `rs.tdwg.org` repository.
+See Section 1.3.2 for details.
 8. After running the script, carefully examine the diffs for the changed files to make sure that they make sense.
 This can easily be done using the GitHub Desktop client.
 If something did not go as planned, discard the changes to go back to the previous commit.
 If really bad things happen and you want to start over, commit the changes, then delete the branch you created.
 Otherwise, commit the changes.
+9. If you are creating a new vocabulary and the hand-edited CSV file contains columns for additional properties beyond those required by the Standards Documentation Specification, you MUST manually edit the column header mapping file.
+This is discussed in detail in section 3.1 below.
-9. The metadata about the List of Terms document must be added or updated in the `rs.tdwg.org` repo using the `tdwg_docs_metadata_update.py` script.
-See Section 4 below for details.
-After examining the diffs to make sure everything is OK, commit the changes.
+10. The metadata about human-readable documents, including a List of Terms document must be added or updated using the [`tdwg_docs_metadata_update.py` script](https://github.com/tdwg/rs.tdwg.org/blob/master/process/document_metadata_processing/tdwg_docs_metadata_update.py) in the `document_metadata_processing` directory.
+If there are more than one documents to be updated, the script MUST be run separately for each one.
+There are three YAML configuration files required to run the script.
+See the detailed comments in each one for details.
+11. Required configuration variables are in the [file `general_configuration.yaml`](https://github.com/tdwg/rs.tdwg.org/blob/master/process/document_metadata_processing/general_configuration.yaml), which MUST be in the same directory as the script.
+If List of Terms document metadata is being updated following a vocabulary update, the data in this file will be generated automatically.
+For all other documents, this file MUST be updated manually.
+12. The two other configuration files that are required for the script to run are in subfolders of the `document_metadata_processing` directory that correspond to the pattern of the document's premanent IRI.
+The fields in the `authors_configuration.yaml` file ([example](https://github.com/tdwg/rs.tdwg.org/blob/master/process/document_metadata_processing/dwc_doc_eco/authors_configuration.yaml)) will be used to update the data table.
+All fields are REQUIRED except `affiliation` and `affiliation_uri`.
+Fields in the `document_configuration.yaml` file ([example](https://github.com/tdwg/rs.tdwg.org/blob/master/process/document_metadata_processing/dwc_doc_eco/document_configuration.yaml)) will be used to update the document metadata.
+13. Run the script.
+After examining the diffs to make sure everything is OK, commit the changes. **IMPORTANT NOTE** As of 2024-03-03, the script will not create a new standard record.
+This is only significant if the first resource added to a standard is NOT a List of Terms document.
+If there are additional documents for a new standard that are not List of Terms documents, the List of Terms document should be created first.
+If the standard does not include a List of Terms document, new records in the standards tables will need to be created manually.
-10. At this point, you have the option to merge the branch to master.
+14. At this point, you have the option to merge the branch to master.
 If ratification has not yet occurred, you should leave the data in a branch.
 The main implication is that if a human-readable term list documents is generated, the build script must be set to look at the working branch if not merged.
 If ratification has occurred, then it is appropriate to merge the branch to master.
 Once the merge to master has occurred, term dereferencing for machine-readable metadata can be tested using the rs-test.tdwg.org server.
 For example, if the term `http://rs.tdwg.org/eco/terms/protocolNames` was changed (added or modified), the URL http://rs-test.tdwg.org/eco/terms/protocolNames.rdf should return RDF/XML that includes the changes.
-11. After testing to make sure that URL behavior is appropriate, a new release of the rs.tdwg.org repository should be made.
+15. After testing to make sure that URL behavior is appropriate, a new release of the rs.tdwg.org repository should be made.
 That triggers deployment to the production http://rs.tdwg.org server and the changes should be "live".
-12. Regardless of whether the working branch was merged, you can run a script to generate a human readable document listing terms and their metadata (See section 5 below).
+16. Regardless of whether the working branch was merged, you can run a script to generate a human readable document listing terms and their metadata (See section 4 below).
 Revisions made based on drafts of this document should be made to the hand-generated CSV file.
 That revised CSV file should then be reprocessed in a new branch and the human readable document regenerated.
 This process can be repeated until ratification is complete.

-# 2 Generating necessary CSV files from the hand-generated CSV file

-There are several steps necessary to generate all of the metadata related to term additions or changes.
-A new version of the term is usually created, then the metadata record for the current term will be created (if the term is new) or modified (if the term is revised).
-The new version is then linked to its corresponding current term.

-The next section describes how to configure and run the processing script.
-Sections 2.2 through 2.5 are informational and describe how the script changes metadata in various categories.
-These sections may be helpful when examining the diffs to see if the changes that were made make sense.

-## 2.1 Setup

-After the repo has been set up on your local drive (see 1.4.3 General workflow above), you MUST edit the `config.yaml` file to reflect the term lists (i.e. namespaces) you are creating or changing.
-There must also be a `vocab.yaml` file, containing vocabulary and standards information for the changed terms, in the same directory as the script.
-You may not need to edit this file if you are making changes to the same vocabulary described in the existing `vocab.yaml` file.
-If you are modifying a different vocabulary, you can look in an appropriate "xx-revisions" directory (e.g. "dwc-revisions") for a previously used `vocab.yaml` file for that vocabulary.
-If the vocabulary is new, you will need to edit the `vocab.yaml` file appropriately.
-It is advisable to save that edited file along with the hand-generated CSV file in an appropriate "xx-revisions" directory for future use.

-The script is designed to handle the creation of simple vocabularies or maintenance of existing vocabularies through a streamlined process.
-However, there are two more complicated circumstances that will require manual editing of files.
-If you are creating a new vocabulary and the hand-edited CSV file contains columns for additional properties beyond those required by the Standards Documentation Specification, you MUST manually edit the column header mapping file.
-This is discussed in section 3 below.
-If you are creating a new vocabulary that contains borrowed terms from multiple namespaces (as in the example spreadsheet [complex-vocabulary.csv](example-spreadsheets/complex-vocabulary.csv)), the rows for each namespace MUST be copied and pasted into separate CSV files (one for each namespace).
-Each of these separate CSV files MUST be described as separate JSON objects in the `namespaces` array of the JSON configuration file.

-### 2.1.1 Editing the configuration YAML file

-Detailed instructions are now included as comments in the config.yaml file.

-### 2.1.2 Editing the vocabulary and standards YAML file

-Changes are made via the `vocab.yaml` file.

-### 2.1.3 Running the processing script for setup

-Run the `process.py` script, then check the diffs to make sure that the changes made make sense.

-## 2.2 Generating term versions (informational)

-# 3 Creating a column header mapping file
+## 3.1 Modifying the column header mapping file

 Because the SDS requires particular properties to be included in term metadata, if the template hand-generated CSV file is used without editing the column headers, a template column header mapping file can be used as well.
 The column header mapping file only needs to be modified if additional property columns are added to the template CSV file.
 This may happen if specialty properties are added to the required properties.

 Controlled vocabularies contain one or more additional properties that are not found in vocabularies that define properties and classes.
 That includes the controlled value string and may also include a property to indicate that a value has a `broader` relationship to another concept.
 So controlled vocabularies should use one of the template column header mapping files designed for controlled vocabularies.
 Setting the value of `vocab_type` in the configuration section determines whether the mapping template includes mappings for these extra term columns or not.
 See section 2.1.1 for details.

-## 3.1 Modifying the column header mapping file

 If additional property columns were added to the hand-generated CSV file, the mapping file in the current terms directory for that term list (i.e. the directory created having the name set as the value of `database` in the configuration section) must be manually edited.
 The name of the mapping file ends in `-mappings.csv`.